junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 8 (Roll no. 327). (text: CR 5/13/2008 H3724-3725)
 - 2008-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 8 (Roll no. 327).(text: CR 5/13/2008 H3724-3725)
+- 2008-05-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-09-27 — Cleared for White House.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Passed Senate without amendment by Unanimous Consent.
+- 2008-09-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-09-27 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S9901)
+- 2008-09-27 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S9901)